 Best Places to see Riverine Rabbits:

 - The Karoo in South Africa: this endemic species is only found along rivers in Nama and Succulent Karoo areas, in the Central and Small Karoo, of South Africa.
 Also known as Bushman Rabbits or Bushman Hares, they are present in the Anysberg Nature Reserve.

 How to Help Save Riverine Rabbits:

 - Donate to the Riverine Conservation Programme.

-The Ethiopian Wolf is one of the rarest canid species in the world.
+The Ethiopian Wolf (Canis simensis) is one of the rarest canid species in the world.
 Also known as the Simien Jackal or Simien Fox, in 1996 the Ethiopian Wolf was listed as Critically Endangered, but in 2004 it was reclassified as Endangered.

 Number of Ethiopian Wolves in Africa:

 - About 500 of these wolves remain in the wild.